marcocavanna/FireDataModeler/README.md

 The function will be invoked with the `this` bound to the parsed model and can have multiple parameters that will be used as function arguments.
 The last argument appended is always an instance of the [`Talker`](#talker).

-Arguments could be specified after function invoke separated from function using `:`
+Arguments could be specified in the same mode that you do in JavaScript code

 ```js
 /**